thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 - I have enought practice or experience at this I don't need to think about it;
 - I have time and freedom to do it leisurely;
 - I am empowered or supplied by the knowledge or tools necessary.

+> Does the 1st question bond with any specific mechanical spot?
+> Does the 3rd question ask about Burdens?

 If all statements are true, you should be able to do what you set out to without a roll.